dqlobo/CS425-P2/README.md

 ##Assignment 2

 ###Special Features
 - Actually stops walking when it reaches destination.
-(Unlike sample game from class)
+(Unlike sample game from class where it takes an extra step)
+- Pause Menu

 ###References